| THE BIG DAYIt doesn’t really matter what your level

 If you make a mistake, fugetaboutdit!
 Like the Energizer Bunny, you must

 keep going—both fingers and brain.
-Most

 mistakes start out as a single missed note or chord.
 But if you let yourself